-Pin Name Pin No. I/O Description Comment CBL_PWR_N 186 DI Cable power-on; Initiates power on when grounded If unused, keep it open.
+Pin Name Pin No. I/O Description Comment CBL_PWR_N 186 DI Initiate power-on when grounded The module cannot be turned off when this pin is pulled down.
+If unused, keep it open.

 The module can turn on automatically through CBL_PWR_N: